liobaberndt/ucl-mres/module1/session3/README.md

 ## Part C - Paper reading: first pass (Intrinsic EEG Activity)

 In this project, we will work towards reproducing EEG findings from a key paper
 and later explaining them mechanistically using DCM.
+This paper (also available in the folder): https://pmc.ncbi.nlm.nih.gov/articles/PMC8781330/pdf/sbab090.pdf

 This session is your **first pass** at reading the paper.
 You are not expected to understand everything.